nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 `* *` | user | hide [private contact details](#private-contact-detail) by default | minimize chance of someone else seeing them by accident
 `*` | user with many persons in the address book | sort persons by name | locate a person easily

-{More to be added}

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TaskManager` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case: Adding a task

 **MSS**

-1. User requests to list persons
+1. User adds a floating task
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person <br>
+2. TaskManager adds the task
 Use case ends.

 **Extensions**

+1a.
+The format of the input is wrong

+> TaskManager shows an error and prompts the user again reiterating the correct command format
+> Use Case resumes at step 1.

+1b.
+The task limit has been reached

+> TaskManager shows an error and prompts the user to delete a task.
+> Use Case ends.

+#### Use case: Deleting a task

+**MSS**

+1. User requests to list tasks
+2. TaskManager shows a list of tasks
+3. User requests to delete a specific task in the list
+4. TaskManager deletes the task
+Use case ends.

+**Extensions**

-2a.
-The list is empty
+1a.
+The list of tasks is empty

-> Use case ends
+> Use Case ends.

 3a.
 The given index is invalid

 > 3a1.
-AddressBook shows an error message <br>
+TaskManager shows an error.
+> Use Case ends.

+#### Use case: Undoing a command

+**MSS**

+1. User undos a command.
+2. TaskManager returns to state before command is executed.
+3. TaskManager displays that command that has been undone.
-  Use case resumes at step 2
+Use case ends.

+**Extensions**

-{More to be added}
+1a.
+There is no command to be undone

+> 1a1.
+TaskManager shows an error.
+> Use Case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
-4. Should favor DOS style commands over Unix-style commands.

-{More to be added}
+4. Should process a user's request within 3 seconds.
+5. Should be available 24/7.

 ## Appendix D : Glossary